 One essential aspect of an effective backup strategy is the location where backups are stored.

-System databases need to be backed up, except for TempDB, which does not need to be backed up.
-The system databases maintain essential configuration information, metadata, and other settings required for the SQL Server to operate correctly.
+- System databases need to be backed up, except for TempDB, which does not need to be backed up.

 User databases contain mission-critical data, and the backup process should be set up to accommodate the importance of the data.
 A good backup strategy should include differential backups, transaction log backups, and full backups.